Rating: ![]()

 The original D7: Peacemaker OAV, if you can find it, involves the same characters (apparently later in time, though I'm not quite sure how the two fit together) and a very similar albeit less refined style.
 Another indie project with a vaguely similar technical style (though drastically different theme and story) is the epic Broken Saints.
 Finally, SoulTaker has something of the same sense of style overload and stylized setting.

-None yet exists, but when the first full episode is completed, the first disc is scheduled to go on sale.
+None exists as of this writing, but when the first full episode is completed, the first disc is scheduled to go on sale.

 The first brief chapter features one significantly violent but not at all graphic sequence; depending on your sensitivity to the sort of thing I'd call it either 10-up or 13-up, though I lean toward 13-up based on the mood and apparently dark subject matter.